 Still, managing technical debt can feel like a burden.
 Project managers, product teams, and engineers are already overwhelmed enough.
 Isn’t that why they’re accruing debt in the first place?
 Won’t adding another thing to their plate only increase their stress levels?
 Maybe so, but organizations that want to keep their tech debt low have to learn how to prioritize it.
 It’s just that big of a need - especially when you look at the statistics.

 By 2024, global tech debt that has not been fixed will cost companies $4 trillion.
 The companies who do remediate technical debt see a 50% faster delivery times to their customers.

 In the last few years, new technology applications have recognized this need in software companies and have sought ways to meet it.

-Now, there’s software like Stepsize that helps your organization manage its technical debt by making it easy for development teams to report debt, sort the debt reports, and identify the most important debt pieces that need addressing.
+Now, there’s a free Stepsize tool that helps your organization manage its technical debt by making it easy for development teams to report debt, sort the debt reports, and identify the most important debt pieces that need addressing.
 All this helps software engineering teams manage their technical debt without drastically altering their regular workflow.
 More importantly, it empowers them to quickly produce great software while monitoring all the technical debt they build up.